General Ethical Principles

 When determining the appropriate level of remuneration, the principal investigator (PI) should take into consideration the participants' medical, employment, and educational status, as well as their financial, emotional and community resources.
 These considerations should be applied regardless of the form of payment, which may be offered by cash, gift card, gift (e.g., T-shirts or books), entry into a drawing, travel or child care reimbursement, course credit, or no-cost services or treatment.

 Record Keeping and Payment Process When University Funds are Involved

 Following approval of the study protocol by the IRB, the PI will need to work with the Office of Business Operations (OBO) and/or the Office of Research and Sponsored Programs (RSP, for externally funded projects) to set up the participant payment process, if the study involves direct payments to individuals from university funds.
 The appropriate process will depend on which type of compensation is planned and the dollar value of the compensation.

 I. If individual payments to participants will not exceed $75 AND any recurring payments to individuals will not exceed $599 in any one year, investigators may choose to pay participants by cash, gifts or gift cards, or entry into a drawing.
-If the PI wants to pay cash to participants, or purchase gift cards to use for participant compensation, a cash advance should be requested using the OBO Cash Advance form.
+If the PI wants to pay cash to participants, or purchase gift cards to use for participant compensation, a cash advance should be requested by contacting the Office of Business Operations.
 Purchase of gift cards with personal money for which the PI then requests reimbursement is acceptable, but not encouraged, particularly if the exact number of participants is not certain.
 The PI should not request that University checks be issued to pay participants because doing so requires that participant identity and contact information be revealed to others outside of the research team, which is not required for payments under the $75 individual - $599 annual threshold.
 If the PI wants to provide a gift, those should be purchased using standard departmental processes for doing so, and then provided to the participants after they complete the study task for which they are receiving payment.